mindspore-lab/mindocr/configs/rec/crnn/README.md

 </div>

 **Notes:**
-- Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G-graph mode or F-pynative mode with ms function.
-For example, D910x8-MS1.8-G is for training on 8 pieces of Ascend 910 NPU using graph mode based on Minspore version 1.8.
 - To reproduce the result on other contexts, please ensure the global batch size is the same.
 - The characters supported by model are lowercase English characters from a to z and numbers from 0 to 9.
 More explanation on dictionary, please refer to [4.
 Character Dictionary](#4-character-dictionary).
 - The models are trained from scratch without any pre-training.
 For more dataset details of training and evaluation, please refer to [Dataset Download & Dataset Usage](#312-dataset-download) section.